CAAPIM/Microgateway/README.md

   docker info
   ```

-- Cloned, or downloaded, content from this repository
+- The cloned, or downloaded, content from this GitHub repository

-- Licensing terms will need to be accepted before starting the Gateway:
+- Accepted licensing terms (required to start the Microgateway):

   By passing the value "true" to the environment variable `ACCEPT_LICENSE` in
   the file `get-started/docker-compose/config/license.env`, you are expressing